Berea-College-CSC-226/t04-main/Answers/t04_likhachevai_petrosyantsa_questions.md

      Find yours and check that your code is there.
 Compare your branch to main.
 What’s different?

 ```
-    ** our code is there, in t04 refactored main there is no our code, while in our branch there is. **
+    Our code is there, the key difference that in t04 refactored main there is no our code, while in our branch there is.
 ```

 2.b.
 Do you see other groups’ branches in the repo as well?
 Is your code in their branch?
 Why or why not?

 ```
-    **We see 18 other branches - No, it is not there because each team can see only their code in their branches the same as we do.
+    We see 18 other branches - No, it is not there because each team can see only their code in their branches the same as we do.
+Also, it has not been merged and pulled.
-    **

 ```

 2.c.
 Next, issue a pull request (this is done by clicking on "New Pull Request" button in the browser on Github).